New to Photoshop Actions? Start here!

 The presets will now be added to your Lightroom Preset folder.

-5. Copy and your paste your MB Lightroom brushes into the ‘Local Adjustment Presets’ folder.
+6. Copy and paste your MB Lightroom brushes into the ‘Local Adjustment Presets’ folder.

 8. When you reopen Lightroom, enter the ‘Develop’ tab and select the Adjustment Brush (Or hit ‘K’ on your keyboard.)